 - A group might be staging protest for some policy due to difference in opinion etc. but if it causes “inconvenience” to policy makers in implementation and explain their point of view; does that mean protests should automatically labeled called as a “crime”?
 It might be they are right in their own way.

-More importantly, above terms are not clearly defined in ambit of ITAA 2008 or in context of this Section 66A.
+More importantly, above terms are not clearly defined in ambit of ITAA 2008 or in context of this Section 66A of IT.
 It is important to note that note that in the very same section, terms of “electronic mail” and “electronic mail message” are very clearly put forward.

-Cases which demonstrated Section 66A has been misused:
+Cases which demonstrated Section 66A of IT has been misused:

 Here is a list of famous cases reported which aptly demonstrate that Section 66A has been persistently misused by law enforcement since it its ambit is so wide and so pervasive due to ambiguity involved.